This week we commemorated Tisha B’Av. The ninth day of the month of Av. The worst date of the year In Judaism throughout our history.

 fasting and praying at the Western Wall

-This week I learned something really interesting about this fast.
+I recently learned something really interesting about this fast.
 Never heard it before.
-Apparently, at the end of the fast, orthodox women (mostly Sephardic Jews) return home from the synagogue, and start cleaning their homes diligently, polishing it, even painting the walls afresh.
+Apparently, at the end of the fast, orthodox women (mostly Sephardic Jews) return home from synagogue, and start cleaning their homes diligently, polishing it, even painting the walls afresh.
 Why?
 Because in the face of destruction, the nation is always looking for some hope.
 And what is the hope of these women?
 “The coming of the Messiah,” they say.
 They clean their homes in preparation for Him, in case He will show up.
 There is even a Talmudic tradition (tract Berachot) that speaks about the Messiah being born on that day.

 Multitudes of Jews mourned that widowhood (though they don’t use that term), and ended it with a ray of hope for the coming of a Messiah, not realizing He is already in our midst.